For those of you who are interested in studying with Kaoru but aren't in feasible proximity to the studio, please consider these two options:

 - Studio time for practice: $5 an hour

-Work/barter opportunities - in order to keep costs down, potential jobs include studio maintenance, babysitting, website maintenance, facilitating drill sessions. etc. Depending on your ability and comfort, acting as teaching assistant, etc.
+Work/barter opportunities - in order to keep costs down, potential jobs include studio maintenance, babysitting, website maintenance, facilitating drill sessions. etc.

 All fees and bartering rates are negotiable.